planetarypraxis/smartforests/docs/2_How to use the CMS.md

 Each content type - logbooks, radio episodes, contributors, stories has an index page

-Click on the green arrow to the right of the screen to access the listings.
+Click on the green arrow to the right of the screen to access the entries under that content type.

 ![Alt text](screenshots/logbooks_index.png)